 At K15t, we use Confluence in all of our departments.
 All employees share relevant information within internal Confluence spaces.
 Developers organize their specifications and record their design decisions in Confluence.
 The next logical step, then, is to use Confluence to manage support and product documentation.
 You can see our Confluence-based help center here.

 Because we think it’s so important to have a Confluence user account, all new K15t employees are given one at the same time as they receive their personal email addresses.
-This means every employee at K15t has a Confluence user account from day one – so they can access the wiki and help to develop and improve the documentation.
+This means every employee at K15t has a Confluence user account from day one – so they can access the wiki and help to contribute to, develop and improve the documentation.
 And it works: we all collaborate in the same tool!
 This wiki platform makes it easy for everyone to share, comment, and improve content.
 The same applies to our product documentation in Confluence.

 And Nils knows that it doesn’t stop there.
 “We even use Confluence to manage content for our website and blog."
 It's true!
 The blog post you're reading right now is delivered from Confluence by Scroll Viewport.

-#2 – Confluence works as you expect
+#2 – Confluence Works as You Expect

 Anyone who has seen Confluence once knows how to use it almost instantly.
-And unlike any other wiki engine, Confluence truly inspires users to work with it.
+And unlike other wiki engines, Confluence truly inspires users to work with it.
 Confluence has a clean user interface and an editor that works in a very similar way to common desktop publishing (DTP) software or word processing tools, such as Microsoft Word.